4-dimensional symplectic contractions: Root systems and the structure of .

-We note that, since in dimension four $X$ is an MDS over $Y$, in order to prove this conjecture it is enough to deal with the case when $X\ra Y$ is elementary and in codimension 2 it is a contraction to $\bA_2$ singularities.
-Indeed, we take an irreducible curve $C_1$ whose intersection with the irreducible divisor $E_1$ is $(-1)$, which is the upper-right-hand corner of the matrix ${\mathbb U}_n$, see \ref{U-matrix}.
+Since in dimension four $X$ is an MDS over $Y$, in order to prove this conjecture it is enough to deal with the case when $\pi: X\ra Y$ is elementary and it is a contraction to $\bA_2$ singularities in codimension $2$.
+Indeed, take an irreducible curve $C_1$ whose intersection with the irreducible divisor $E_1$ is $(-1)$; this is the upper-right-hand corner of the matrix ${\mathbb U}_n$ in \ref{U-matrix}.
 The class of $C_1$ spans a ray on $\Ess(X/Y)$ and its dual $C_1^\perp \cap \Mov(X/Y)$ is a facet of $\Mov(X/Y)$.
 Hence we can choose an SQM model $X'$ with a facet of $\Nef(X'/Y)$ contained in $C_1^\perp$.
-Thus there exists and elementary contraction of $X'$ which contracts $C_1$ with exceptional locus which is (the strict transform of) $E_1$.
+Thus there exists an elementary contraction of $X'$ which contracts $C_1$ whose exceptional locus is (the strict transform of) $E_1$.

 \begin{corollary} Suppose that the conjecture \ref{un-necessary} is true.
-Then, for every local symplectic contraction $\pi: X\ra Y$ satisfying the conditions of \ref{purely-divisorial}, there exists a semisimple Lie group and an identification of $N^1(X/Y)$ and $N_1(X/Y)$ with the real part of its Cartan algebra such that: (1) the intersection of the 1-cycles with classes of divisors is equal to the Killing form product, (2) the classes of irreducible essential curves spanning rays of $\Ess(X/Y)$ is identified with its primitive roots and (3) the cone $\Mov(X/Y)$ is identified with the Weyl chamber. \end{corollary}
+Then, for every local symplectic contraction $\pi: X\ra Y$ satisfying the conditions of \ref{purely-divisorial}, there exists a semisimple Lie group and an identification of $N^1(X/Y)$ and $N_1(X/Y)$ with the real part of its Cartan algebra such that: (1) the intersection of the 1-cycles with classes of divisors is equal to the Killing form product, (2) the classes of irreducible essential curves spanning rays of $\Ess(X/Y)$ is identified with its primitive roots and (3) the cone $\Mov(X/Y)$ is identified with its Weyl chamber. \end{corollary}

 \begin{conjecture} Under the above identification the classes of (integral) 1-cycles should form the lattive $\Lambda_R$ of roots, while the classes of divisors should make the lattice $\Lambda_W$ of weights. \end{conjecture}